Lawrence-LUOoo/SML-Project1/README.md

 # Object file

-similaritycompare/outputdataid.py generate 5 python object files:
-sourcedatalength.obj is the number of sources in train dataset sinkdatalength.obj is the number of distinct sinks in train dataset sourcedataidlist.obj is a hash table for source IDs in train dataset sinkdataidlist.obj is a hash table for sink IDs in train dataset source2sinkdata.obj read each row of sinks into list, one element in the list is one row, each row's correspond source is same as the source order in sourcedataidlist.obj
+similaritycompare/outputdataid.py generate 5 python object files: \n sourcedatalength.obj is the number of sources in train dataset \n sinkdatalength.obj is the number of distinct sinks in train dataset \n sourcedataidlist.obj is a hash table for source IDs in train dataset \n sinkdataidlist.obj is a hash table for sink IDs in train dataset \n source2sinkdata.obj read each row of sinks into list, one element in the list is one row, each row's correspond source is same as the source order in sourcedataidlist.obj \n

-source2sinktwodimensiontraindata.py generate one python object files: twodimentiondatafile.obj is a list of edges in the train dataset
+source2sinktwodimensiontraindata.py generate one python object files: \n twodimentiondatafile.obj is a list of edges in the train dataset \n